thecrazyscotsman/Civ-VI-Omnibus/README.md

 Full feature list available here: https://forums.civfanatics.com/resources/thecrazyscotsmans-omnibus.25695/

---1.2.3 Patch Notes

-User Settings:

--Added custom Eureka options (can now leave at default or set to 40%/25%/10%)

--Added higher Settler population cost option

--Added higher distance between cities option

--Added higher unit movement option

--Redid policy updates to hopefully prevent problems where they were rarely not being correctly applied

-Standard Ruleset:

--"Denounce"diplomacy option is now in red text to stand out more

--Egypt's Iteru ability now applies to Aqueducts, Neighborhoods, and Airports as well

-Enhanced Ruleset:

--All luxury and strategic resources are now harvestable within your territory

-Complete Ruleset:

--BUGFIX: New district buildings are now correctly buffed by Rationalism, Free Market, and Grand Opera

--BUGFIX: Invention is no longer boosted by earning any Great Person

--Celestial Navigation is now boosted by killing a Quadrireme instead of a Galley

--All land units can now embark at Celestial Navigation instead of Shipbuilding

 ----------------------------------------------------------------------------------------------------------------
 This Omnibus provides three different options for a variety of gameplay overhauls and enhancements.